 During our visit, we had several families from California visiting as well as a European couple who were looking for an authentic American cowboy experience.

 After lunch, the kids headed to the archery range.
 Several hay bundles with a bulls-eye at the far end of the property offers a spot to practice archery skills with compound and traditional bows.

-One of the perks of visiting during the busier months, is that Rankin Guest Ranch offers a ‘kids club’ with organized games, activities, visits to the animals, games of horsehoes and a lot more.
+One of the perks of visiting during the busier months is that Rankin Guest Ranch offers a ‘kids club’ with organized games, activities, visits to the animals, games of horseshoes, and a lot more.

 Been to a guest ranch?
-Love to hear your experience!
+Love to hear about your experience!
 Please share in the comments below.